alexhowell2a/alexhowell2a.github.io/_pages/about.md

 *In case you're asking, no, I will not announce Project Hangar or the unnamed project until it's time.
 I will not do this crap ever again(GRAV0RTAL cancelled, announced again, cancelled again, slow progress, few lies mixed in for taste).
 This means for Project Hangar that I will likely announce it only a few short months before its release, by then play-testing, media is done, bug fixes are the highest priority, and I'll start being active, releasing info about it.

-# Devices I had the opportunity to test out in great detail:
+# Devices I had the opportunity to test out in great detail

 Big flex, I know.
 The list only includes phones and tablets.

-- Unannounced Apple product, Sep 2021 announcement (hint hint :) jk I'm testing it a few days after the announcement )
+- Apple iPhone 13, 13 Pro Max (testing out in a few days, not completely on this list)

-- Apple iPhone 12, 12 Max
+- iPhone 12, 12 Max
 - iPhone 11
-- iPhone X | XS | XR
+- iPhone X , XS , XR
 - iPhone 8
 - iPhone 7
-- iPhone 6 | 6S
+- iPhone 6 , 6S
 - iPhone 5
 - iPhone 3
 - iPhone